-My research interests lie in the Anglophone and Francophone Caribbean, with a particular emphasis on women and gender both during slavery and in the post-emancipation era.
-My dissertation research, supervised by Professor Laurent Dubois, examines motherhood, reproduction, and population politics in Martinique in the years leading up to emancipation and the decades following.
-I maintain a secondary research interest in gender and incarceration in the nineteenth-century British Caribbean.
-I am a James B. Duke fellow, a 2018-19 Mellon Humanities Unbounded MicroWorlds Lab Fellow, and a founding member of Duke's Working Group in Slavery, War, and Gender.
+My research interests lie in the colonial French and British Caribbean, with a particular emphasis on women and gender both during slavery and in the post-emancipation era.
+My dissertation, “Birthing Imperial Citizens: Natal Politics in Martinique, 1830-1900,” supervised by Professor Laurent Dubois, explores the intersections of motherhood, (re)production, and citizenship in nineteenth-century Martinique.
+I maintain a secondary research focus on gender and incarceration in the nineteenth-century British Caribbean.
+Broadly, I am interested in questions of slavery, race, gender, citizenship, and feminist approaches to the study of political economy in the Atlantic World.

 Current Appointments & Affiliations

 Some information on this profile has been compiled automatically from Duke databases and external sources.
 (Our About page explains how this works.)
 If you see a problem with the information, please write to Scholars@Duke and let us know.
 We will reply promptly.